attocash/docs/whitepaper.md

 **Date of Publication:** 2024-10-08 **Date of Notification:** 2025-05-10

-This crypto-asset white paper has not been approved by any competent authority in any Member State of the European Union.
+This crypto-asset whitepaper has not been approved by any competent authority in any Member State of the European Union.
 The issuer of the crypto-asset is solely responsible for the content of this crypto-asset whitepaper.

-The management body of **Atto B.V.** hereby confirms that this crypto-asset white paper complies with Regulation (EU) 2023/1114 (MiCA), and that to the best of its knowledge the information presented is fair, clear and not misleading, with no material omissions.
+The management body of **Atto B.V.** hereby confirms that this crypto-asset whitepaper complies with Regulation (EU) 2023/1114 (MiCA), and that to the best of its knowledge the information presented is fair, clear and not misleading, with no material omissions.